Selecting Database Data for Export

 •To export data to a directory, select Path and enter the directory path in the text box or browse for it.

 •To open data in XMLSpy, select Export to XMLSpy.

 7.Optionally, click the table you want to preview and then click Preview.
 Note that the Preview button is enabled only after you click a table.
 Also, the Preview button changes to Reload after the first preview.

 8.Optionally, choose, for each column, whether it should be included or excluded from the export.
 To do this, click the icon next to the column name and switch to the desired state: include or exclude .
 In case of XML, you can choose whether each column should be exported as element, as attribute, or not be exported at all.
-The possible states for XML export format are, therefore, as follows: include , exclude , export as element , or export as attribute .
+The possible states for XML export format are, therefore, as follows: export as element , export as attribute , or exclude .
 To restore the original settings, click the Reload button.

 9.Optionally, change the file name of the selected table in the Export Table Name text box.

 If you have a specific design open in a Design Editor window, you can easily export the data that is contained in the tables of this particular design.
 The Design Editor window provides an additional Export button which is active if at least one table in the Design Editor window is selected.
 When you click this button, the "Export database data" dialog box opens with the selected tables or views already checked.
 You can still add tables to the export definition.

 |Note:||Clicking the Export toolbar button also opens the "Export database data" dialog box.
 However, in this case no tables are pre-selected for export.|